-As part of the Debt Reduction Transactions, Revlon, Inc., MacAndrews & Forbes and Fidelity will also enter into a stockholders agreement pursuant to which, among other things, (i) Revlon, Inc. will agree to continue to maintain a majority of independent directors on its Board of Directors (as it currently does) (as defined by New York Stock Exchange ("NYSE") listing standards); (ii) Fidelity will be entitled to nominate to Revlon, Inc.'s Board of Directors (A) two directors for so long as Fidelity holds at least 10% of Revlon, Inc.'s outstanding voting stock or (B) one director for so long as Fidelity holds at least 5% but less than 10% of Revlon, Inc.'s outstanding voting stock, one of which will be entitled to sit on all standing committees of Revlon, Inc.'s Board of Directors (subject to satisfaction of applicable listing standards and other applicable laws, rules and regulations); and (iii) Revlon, Inc. would establish and maintain a Nominating and Corporate Governance Committee of the described above follows the announcement in December 2003 that the Board of Directors had authorized management to begin exploring various alternatives to strengthen the Company's balance sheet and increase equity.
+As part of the Debt Reduction Transactions, Revlon, Inc., MacAndrews & Forbes and Fidelity will also enter into a stockholders agreement pursuant to which, among other things, (i) Revlon, Inc. will agree to continue to maintain a majority of independent directors on its Board of Directors (as it currently does) (as defined by New York Stock Exchange ("NYSE") listing standards); (ii) Fidelity will be entitled to nominate to Revlon, Inc.'s Board of Directors (A) two directors for so long as Fidelity holds at least 10% of Revlon, Inc.'s outstanding voting stock or (B) one director for so long as Fidelity holds at least 5% but less than 10% of Revlon, Inc.'s outstanding voting stock, one of which will be entitled to sit on all standing committees of Revlon, Inc.'s Board of Directors (subject to satisfaction of applicable listing standards and other applicable laws, rules and regulations); and (iii) Revlon, Inc. would establish and maintain a Nominating and Corporate Governance Committee of the Board of Directors.

+MacAndrews & Forbes has agreed to act by written consent to approve the Debt Reduction Transactions to the extent that such approval is required, including the approval of the issuance of the necessary additional shares of Revlon, Inc. Class A Common Stock as consideration in the exchange offers and the transactions contemplated by the support agreements with Fidelity and MacAndrews & Forbes.
+The Board of Directors has fixed February 17, 2004 as the record date for the determination of stockholders entitled to notice of the action by written consent.
+The decision to enter into the transactions described above follows the announcement in December 2003 that the Board of Directors had authorized management to begin exploring various alternatives to strengthen the Company's balance sheet and increase equity.
 The Company currently expects to file an Information Statement with the Securities and Exchange Commissions and mail exchange offer materials to note holders by March 1, 2004.
 The Company indicated that certain aspects of the refinancing may be subject to Board of Director, stockholder, lender, and regulatory approvals.